 Most take place on the picturesque lawn of the Henry W. Maier Park, located right on the shore of Lake Michigan, providing patrons with a constant breeze and an always scenic backdrop.

 A dinner is always a good option for a date, but the same old types of restaurants can become redundant.
 All down Wisconsin St and Michigan St. are dozens of unusual restaurants and bars for whenever you feel like expanding your palette.

 While Milwaukee does offer a wide selection of ethnic cuisines that come standard in almost any city (e.g. Italian, Japanese, Mexican, etc.), you can get more exotic with the city’s offerings of Cuban, Serbian, Cantonese and Cajun restaurants.

-If you’re looking for a more casual ambiance, Milwaukee is famous for their “Fish Fry Fridays.”
-At the end of each workweek you can try out the fish fry at dozens of restaurants around the city, always for a special low price.
+If you’re looking for a more casual ambiance, Milwaukee is famous for its “Fish Fry Fridays.”
+At the end of each workweek, you can try out the fish fry at dozens of restaurants around the city, always for a special low price.
 The Lake Front Brewery does it and offers you a cold, locally-produced brew with a hot beer-battered fish and all the trimmings.

 Number 7: Discovery World

 There is no one word that can describe this place — it’s an interactive science museum, an aquarium, and a beautiful lakefront destination.

 But whatever you decide to call Discovery World, this fascinating establishment is a great place to learn more about what your date finds interesting.